DHTMLX/scheduler-docs/data/howtostart_svelte.md

 ### Installing the trial version via a package manager

-To install the trial version of the Scheduler, you need to create a file with type *.npmrc* and add this string: **&#64;dhx:registry=https://npm.dhtmlx.com/**.
+To install the trial version of the Scheduler, you need to create a file with the *.npmrc* type and add the string **&#64;dhx:registry=https://npm.dhtmlx.com/** into it.

 After that, you can install the **trial** version of Scheduler using **npm** or **yarn** commands: